stealthman22/100-days-of-code/log.md

 DAY 57 (30th May 2019)

 Worked on my side project, built the basic markup and flow of the page.
 This promises to be interesting.
 Structuring it a bit like my last project.
 Consistency is key, things you are not quite good seem to get more difficult when you leave them for more than a day

+DAY 58 (31 May 2019)

+Finally, decided on how the nav bar should look.
+And moved on to the image slider (All code was ready from my last project).
+I now understand the usefulness of  resuable code.
+Build it once and use it always.